Key Takeaways

 Under 29 U.S.C. § 216(b) of the Fair Labor Standards Act, employees who have been denied minimum wage or overtime may bring a lawsuit on behalf of themselves and other employees who are similarly situated.
 This mechanism — called a "collective action" — is distinct from a traditional class action under Rule 23 of the Federal Rules of Civil Procedure.
 The most important distinction is that FLSA collective actions require workers to opt in: each person who wants to participate must affirmatively choose to join by filing written consent with the court.
 Nobody is automatically included, and nobody is bound unless they volunteer.

 This opt-in requirement changes the dynamics of the case significantly.
 In a Rule 23 class action, every affected person is included unless they take affirmative steps to opt out.
-In an FLSA collective action, the plaintiffs' attorney must identify potential members, notify them about the lawsuit, and convince them that joining is in their interest.
-The certification standards also differ — FLSA conditional certification at the early stage is a relatively lenient threshold compared to the more rigorous class certification process under Rule 23.
+In an FLSA collective action, the plaintiffs' attorney must identify potential members, seek court-authorized notice when appropriate, and help workers decide whether joining is in their interest.
+The certification standards also differ.
+Many courts, including courts applying the Tenth Circuit's ad hoc approach, use an early notice-stage inquiry that is less demanding than final decertification or Rule 23 class certification, but employers can challenge whether workers are actually similarly situated after discovery.
 Some cases involve both mechanisms simultaneously, with an FLSA collective for federal wage claims and a Rule 23 class action for parallel state law claims.

 The Four Phases of a Collective Action

-A collective action begins when one or more employees — the "named plaintiffs" — file a lawsuit alleging FLSA violations and ask the court for conditional certification.
-At this initial phase, the plaintiffs must demonstrate that they and other employees are similarly situated and that there's a factual basis to believe others were subjected to the same unlawful policy or practice.
-This is a deliberately lenient standard.
-The court doesn't resolve the merits at this stage — it simply decides whether the case should proceed as a collective for now.
+A collective action begins when one or more employees — the "named plaintiffs" — file a lawsuit alleging FLSA violations and ask the court to authorize notice to similarly situated workers.
+At this initial phase, the plaintiffs usually must show a factual basis to believe others were subjected to the same challenged policy or practice.
+The court generally does not resolve the merits at this stage.
+It decides whether notice should issue and whether the case should proceed as a collective for now.

-If the court grants conditional certification, the case moves into the notice and opt-in phase.
-The plaintiffs send notice to potential collective members — other employees who may have been affected by the same violations — explaining the lawsuit and how to join by filing a consent form.
-Courts typically allow this notice to be sent by mail, email, text, or even posted in the workplace.
-Workers have a limited window to opt in, and missing the deadline means losing the opportunity to participate in the collective, though individual claims may still be possible.
+If the court authorizes notice, the case moves into the notice and opt-in phase.
+The plaintiffs send court-approved notice to potential collective members — other employees who may have been affected by the same violations — explaining the lawsuit and how to join by filing a consent form.
+Courts may allow notice by mail, email, text, workplace posting, or other methods depending on the case.
+Workers have a limited window to opt in, and missing the deadline can mean losing the opportunity to participate in the collective, though individual claims may still be possible.

 After the opt-in period closes, both sides enter discovery — gathering documents, taking depositions, and building their cases.
 This is when the employer typically files a motion to decertify the collective, arguing that the workers aren't actually similarly situated after closer examination.
 Perhaps the violations varied by location, or different managers applied different policies, or individual circumstances make collective treatment unworkable.
 If the court agrees, the collective may be narrowed or dissolved entirely, leaving workers to pursue individual claims.
 If the collective survives decertification, the case proceeds toward resolution as a group.

-Most collective actions settle before trial.
-With potentially dozens or hundreds of plaintiffs, exposure to liquidated damages that double the unpaid wages, and mandatory attorney fee awards, employers often calculate that settlement is more attractive than risking a jury verdict.
+Many collective actions settle before trial.
+With potentially dozens or hundreds of plaintiffs, exposure to liquidated damages that can equal the unpaid wages, and fee-shifting under the FLSA, employers often calculate that settlement is more attractive than risking a jury verdict.
 When cases do go to trial, issues common to all plaintiffs — such as whether a particular policy violates the FLSA — can be decided in a single proceeding, saving the judicial system from redundant litigation.

 When Collective Actions Make Sense